Activation Steering for Accent Adaptation in Large Audio Language Models: Results and analysis

 \subsubsection{Steering Effect on Native Accents}

 We first analyze the layer-wise steering effect on the VCTK dataset to understand native accent representations.
 As shown in Figure~\ref{fig:steering_vctk}, we observe a consistent trend across the Scottish, South African, Canadian, Irish, and Northern Irish groups.
 In the early layers, the intervention yields minimal impact on the mean word error rate.
-However, the middle layers exhibit a significant reduction in recognition errors This reduction peaks in the mid sections, reaching a maximum drop of nearly 0.3 for certain regions.
-Conversely, applying vectors to the late layers degrades performance sharply.
+However, the middle layers have the most evident WER reductions.
+The strongest gains are concentrated in middle layers, reaching up to about 30\% $\Delta$WER for some accents on the balanced subset.
+By contrast, late-layer steering is unstable and often harmful.
 For example, layer 31 experiences massive error increases across all groups.
 This geometric pattern suggests that native accent characteristics are primarily encoded in intermediate representations.
-Therefore, targeted interventions in these middle sections provide optimal control without disrupting higher level semantic understanding.
+Therefore, targeted interventions in these middle sections provide optimal control without disrupting higher-level semantic understanding.